Zbee-/Shrink-a-link/README.md

 >Non-space consuming - Only requires 4 files

 >Tiny - Coded in less than 300 lines of code

+##Todo
+>Add self-growing - When you've produced the most unique codes possible with the $char_string and $length, it should add 1 to the lendgth, automatically.

 ## License
 Author: Zbee <http://zbee.me> <zbee@zbee.me>